minetest-mods/craftguide/API.md

 #### `craftguide.add_recipe_filter(name, function(recipes, player))`

-Adds a recipe filter with the given name.
-The filter function should return the recipes to be displayed, given the available recipes and an `ObjectRef` to the user.
+Adds a recipe filter with the given `name`.
+The filter function returns the recipes to be displayed, given the available recipes and an `ObjectRef` to the user.
 Each recipe is a table of the form returned by `minetest.get_craft_recipe`.